Torsion-Audio/nn-inference-template/README.md

 ![mockup](assets/graphics/mockup.png)

-This repository provides a comprehensive template and practical guide for implementing neural network inference within real-time audio processing environments.
-For this, we utilize three common inference engines:
+This repository provides a comprehensive JUCE plugin template that demonstrates the use of [anira](https://github.com/tu-studio/anira) to implement neural network inference in real-time audio applications.
+In this template, we use all three inference engines currently supported by the library:

 - TensorFlow Lite
 - LibTorch
 - ONNXRuntime.

-It covers crucial aspects of maintaining real-time safety and ensuring a seamless signal flow.
-We delve into the delicate balance between latency, performance, and stability.
+[anira](https://github.com/tu-studio/anira), an architecture for neural network inference in real-time audio applications, covers all critical aspects of ensuring real-time safety and seamless signal flow for real-time inference.
+Detailed information can be found on the library's [github repo](https://github.com/tu-studio/anira).

 ## Build instruction